gitopsiq/terraform-azurerm-avm-res-documentdb-databaseaccount/examples/max-account/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Max example

-This deploys the module in its simplest form.
+This example deploys the module with all configurations at the account level which havent been already covered in other examples.

 ```hcl
 terraform {